 - Meetup is a very popular way to join local parents at various events.
-Many of the groups offer a free 30-day trial.
-One group, Howard County Parents Of Little Ones (HoCo POLO), is free for parents due to local sponsors who cover the annual costs of hosting the site for the opportunity to offer the parents information on programming for their children.
+Howard County Parents Of Little Ones (HoCo POLO), is free for parents due to local sponsors who cover the annual costs of hosting the site for the opportunity to offer the parents information on programming for their children.
 There is also a private Facebook page for this group, Howard County Parents of Little Ones.
-Another local group, Columbia Moms, involves a $12/ year fee and offers more regular opportunities for local walks and small group socialization.
+Another local group, Columbia Moms, involves a $12/ year fee and offers regular opportunities for local walks and small group socialization.

 - Columbia Families In Nature (CFIN) has a website and a Facebook page where they offer weekly outings that emphasize play and education in and about nature.
 What I really like about this group is that they have a smaller group of “seedling” events specifically designed for babies through age two.

 - Facebook is generally a great way to learn about events and resources in the area.
 Some of the Facebook pages I have found useful are the Columbia Moms Group, Macaroni Kid, Howard County Moms, Howard County Moms Talk About It, Howard County Mom Hub, 365 Things To Do In Howard County MD, Local Kids Day Out, Howard County Recreation and Parks, Howard County Toddler Playgroups.